taniaciu-code/tania.github.io/projects/second-project.md

 ---
-title: Implementation of Decision Tree, K-Nearest Neighbors, and Support Vector Machine Algorithm to Predict Potential Client in Banking Sector
+title: Implementation of DT, K-NN, and SVM Algorithm to Predict Potential Client in Banking Sector
 emoji: 🏦
 metaDescription: This is a sample meta description.
 If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
 date: 2019-01-01T00:00:00.000Z